Alexoner/AI-cheat-sheet/interview/dataScientist_MachineLearning_engineer.md

 Question: how to design the system and select the pins so that we can achieve our goal?

-Answer: binary search, similar metric in the decision tree learning.
+Answer: similar to binary search, similar metric in the decision tree learning.
 At each step, we choose the criterion which can maximize the information gain(reduce the entropy).